AcheZeta/frontend-test/README.md

     - Show the data in DOM.
     - Set styles with styled-components.

+### Thoughts & Details 📁

-### Explain your thoughts on the project you built, the Architecture of the folders, how you built the pages, and elements, etc.
+_Explain your thoughts on the project you built, the Architecture of the folders, how you built the pages, and elements, etc._

 I liked this project, although I was familiar with some parts of the test, my biggest challenge was deciding how to face the aspects that I did not know as a state.